 St.Oswald’s Church in recognition of its significance is a Grade 1 listed building.
 A church has been on this site since at least 1269 and despite many alterations over the centuries currently there are limits in its facilities for disabled people.
 This access statement is aimed at helping you to know what to expect if attending a service or visiting the church.

 There are three Blue Badge holder parking spaces adjacent to the Lych Gate.
 Limited parking is available adjacent to the school but please note that this is usually busy during school hours.
 There is also additional parking beyond the school building.

 To reach the church the most accessible path is the one straight from the Lych Gate, which has a gentle slope down to the Church Tower.
 For wheelchair users and those with limited mobility there is a ramp over the step into the tower then a ramped entrance into the church.
 There is a small step at the entrance of the South porch then further steps into the church

 INSIDE THE CHURCH

-There is one step into the chancel (altar) area of the church and there is a ramp available for wheelchair users who wish to access the chancel area.
-There are steps up to the Shackerley Chapel (side chapel).
+There is one step into the chancel (altar) area of the church and there is a ramp available for wheelchair users who wish to access the chancel area and a further ramp from the chancel area into the Shackerley Chapel (side chapel).
+There are steps up to the Shackerley Chapel from the south aisle.
 These steps can sometimes be difficult to negotiate for those with limited mobility and those who have difficulties in using steps may need assistance.

 The church is fitted with an induction-loop system for the benefit of hearing-aid users.
 The public address system is used at all services.
 Large print hymnbooks, and service booklets, are available